zirreal/ping-ipfs-gateway/README.md

 There are three function parameters:

-1. **Config** - config with all possible gateways.
+1. **CONFIG** - config with all possible gateways.
 Optional parameter.

 Default config: